estevesd/vite-react-ts-tailwind-firebase-storybook-codeserver-starter/README.md

 This library is not suitable for everyone, but I think it is one of the best libraries for prototyping.
 Therefore, I have added it to this repository.

 The Firebase js SDK has become very useful in version 9, with [optimizations that greatly reduce bundle size](https://firebase.google.com/docs/web/modular-upgrade).

+[Storybook](https://storybookjs.com) is an open source tool for building UI components and pages in isolation.
+It streamlines UI development, testing, and documentation.

 ### How to Use